History of Monopoly: Licensing outside the United States

-In December 1935, Parker Brothers sent a copy of the game to Victor Watson, Sr. of Waddington Games.
+In December 1935, Parker Brothers sent a copy of the game to Victor Watson Sr. of Waddington Games.
 Watson and his son Norman tried the game over a weekend, and liked it so much that Waddington took the (then extraordinary) step of making a transatlantic "trunk call" to Parker Brothers, the first such call made or received by either company.
 This impressed Parker Brothers sufficiently that Waddington was granted licensing rights for Europe and the then-British Commonwealth, excluding Canada.
 Waddingtons version, their first board game, with locations from London substituted for the original Atlantic City ones, was first produced in 1936.

 The game was very successful in the United Kingdom and France, but the 1936 German edition, published by Schmidt Spiele, disappeared from the market within three years.
 This edition, featuring locations in Berlin, was denounced, allegedly by Joseph Goebbels to the Hitler Youth due to the game's "Jewish-speculative character".
 It is also alleged that the real reason behind the Nazi denouncement was because high-ranking Nazis (i.e. Goebbels, again) lived on streets whose names appeared as those sections of the game board given the highest property values, and did not want to be associated with a game.
 The game last appeared in a pre-World War II Schmidt Spiele catalog in 1938.
-A new German edition, with "generic" street and train station names (i.e., not chosen from a single German city) would not appear until 1953.
-The 1936 German edition, with the original cards and Berlin locations, was reprinted in 1982 by Parker Brothers and again in 2003 (in a wooden box), and 2011 (in a red metal tin) by Hasbro.
+A German edition with "generic" street and train station names (i.e., not recognizable as any single German city) did not appear until 1953.
+The 1936 German edition, with the original cards and the recognizable Berlin locations, was reprinted in 1982 by Parker Brothers and again in 2003 (in a wooden box), and 2011 (in a red metal tin) by Hasbro.

 Waddington licensed other editions from 1936 to 1938, and the game was exported from the UK and resold or reprinted in Switzerland, Belgium, Australia, Chile, The Netherlands, and Sweden.
 In Italy, under the fascists, the game was changed dramatically so that it would have an Italian name, locations in Milan, and major changes in the rules.
 This was for compliance under Italian law of the period.
 Italian publishers Editrice Giochi produced the game in Italy until 2009, having held a unique licensing agreement from Parker Brothers and their own copyright dating back to 1935/1936.
 As of 2009, Hasbro has taken over the publishing of the game in Italy, but have also, for now, kept the Milan-based properties.